dexterlabora/meraki-dashboard-api-express/readme.md

 Update the **API key** in the **Admin** menu to get started

 You typically need to first call the organizations endpoint and then pull the network list before most calls can be made.
 This demo provides a selector to define these variables, to then be used in a few API requests.

-The app will display the API responses in a window.
+Each endpoint has a button to display the API responses.

 By clicking on the API links provided, you can use the server defined API key as a standalone proxy.

 ## Overview